MengYunWang/Protocol-rsfmri-analysis/README.md

 Use the ***clean_data_ica*** to clean the data by excluding bad ICs

 - use [**FIX**](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIX) to clean the data
-- use applywarp to standardize the functional data
+- use FSL function *applywarp* to standardize the functional data

 #### (3) Further analysis